gpadem/nyc-crashes/README.md

 To achieve a cleaner dataset, only the on street names were used as an indicator of the streets where an accident happened.
 Not every element had this value in the dataset, hence a lot of information was discarded.
 However, there are different possibilities to have a street name value for every element.
 All the elements have coordinates in the dataset.
 This is very valuable because it is possible to extract a streetname with the use of an API for every accident in the dataset.
 This way we can reach a much cleaner and reliable dataset.
 Since this operation is time consuming and the project had a rather short time frame, this objective will be achieved later on.

 The dataset gives insight about used vehicles in an accident such as cars, bikes or motorbikes.
 This information is also valuable because we can determine the danger situation for these different vehicles as well as pedestrians.

+Until now only a selected part (100000 rows) of the whole dataset was used.
+To get a better and more accurate understanding, all of the original dataset will be used.

 ### Collaboration